jam-do/jam-site/src/md/whitepaper.md

 - A combination of affordable low-code solutions and flexible advanced capabilities, at the intersection of which a new market is born
 - Integrated blockchain tools (distributed autonomous teams, contribution = NFT)
 - Integrated AI tools (assistants, agent-generator components)
-- Participants and active users - co-owners
+- Participants and active users - are co-owners of the platform itself
-- No-build environment - DWA deployment does not require a build step (JAM Cloud is responsible for the build)
+- No-build environment - DWA deployment does not require a build step (JAM Cloud is responsible for that)
 - Openness: the assembly point of a web solution is always an HTML document, and therefore the platform is open to everything that uses web technologies and web standards

 ## For investors

-JAM-DO is very much a research project in which various concepts will be created and tested.
+**JAM-DO** is very much a research project in which various concepts will be created and tested.
 We don’t know for sure which of them will be the most commercially successful and socially useful; we have to test many hypotheses.
 It is necessary to be aware of the risks and features of the R&D processes associated with them.
 There is a possibility that a positive result will be achieved only in certain areas and our development strategy will be significantly adjusted.

-The entire code base of the platform (including infrastructure configurations, except for the Symbiote.js code) is the collective property of investors (in the form of ownership of shares of the total Code NFT array).
+> The entire code base of the platform (including infrastructure configurations, except for the Symbiote.js code) is the collective property of all investors and co-owners (in the form of ownership of shares of the total Code NFT array).

 **Foundation DAO** - is a form of organization for founders, key partners and key investors.
 This DAO has the right to conduct strategic voting and issues privileged tokens with increased voting power to ensure governance and access to proprietary internal development information.